VIEWER: an extensible visual analytics framework for enhancing mental healthcare: Materials and Methods

 Our design process included three phases.
-In phase 1, stakeholder needs were identified and discussed.
-Table \ref{tab:needs} summarises the needs identified from different categories of stakeholders.
-These needs stem from 1) brainstorming sessions within the development team, and 2) feedback obtained from prototype demo sessions and design workshops involving the various stakeholders, including clinical workers.
+In phase 1, partner needs were identified and discussed.
+These needs stem from 1) brainstorming sessions within the development team, and 2) feedback obtained from prototype demo sessions and design workshops involving the various partners, including clinical workers.
+Table \ref{tab:needs} summarises the resulting needs identified from different categories of partners in this phase.
 Phase 2 involved the design and development of a series of prototypes, leveraging interdisciplinary skills from the development team.
 The team held routine weekly meetings to identify and prioritise areas for improvement, brainstorm practical solutions, and plan the next iteration of development.
-Each prototype underwent testing and was eventually migrated into a production environment after reaching consensus by all relevant stakeholders.
+Each prototype underwent testing, which involves: 1) validating the accuracy of information presented in VIEWER by comparing it with the raw data in ePJS, particularly for data processed by NLP pipelines such as medication extraction \cite{wang2023unraveling}, 2) assessing the appropriateness of the information's visualization, including the suitability of visual graph types and labeling, and 3) the accessibility of the visual interface, focusing on logical design, layout coherence, and integration with other system components.
+A prototype was eventually migrated into a production environment after reaching consensus by all relevant partners.
+Key results from this phase are showcased through the user interfaces detailed in Section \ref{section_interface}.
 In phase 3, each new prototype was piloted and evaluated in a real clinical setting.
 During this phase, demos and training materials, including user guides, screenshots, and recorded video tutorials, were provided to pilot teams.
+The pilot sessions were centered on specific use cases and involved participants with diverse backgrounds, demographics, and areas of expertise.
+Participation was voluntary from teams that requested involvement or expressed interest in a given use case.
+No formal selection process was implemented, ensuring organic representation to promote diversity, inclusivity, and equity in engagement.
 Feedback was actively collected during demos, training sessions, and feedback channels (e.g. emails and review sessions) to guide the next iteration of development.
+The key outcomes from this phase are outlined in the use cases in Section \ref{section_use_cases} and the system usability findings in Section \ref{section_engage}.

+It is important to highlight that the design process followed an iterative approach.
+Requests from partners and feedback from end-users were continuously gathered and prioritized by the development team to refine a current version and identify areas for improvement in subsequent versions.
+This process facilitated ongoing feedback loops, which ultimately led to the creation of a final design that more closely aligned with the users' needs and expectations.